nodejs/next-10/surveys/2026-collaborator-health-survey.md

 - My contributions are frequently rejected or go unreviewed
 - Lack of required technical expertise in certain areas
 - Local development or testing environment challenges
-- Having to spend time dealing with Node.js PR AI slop contributions
+- Having to spend too much time dealing with AI slop
 - Other (specify)

 ### How frequently do you encounter poor-quality AI-generated contributions ("AI slop") in your Node.js collaboration work? (single-select question)